hanzoai/painter/README.md

 Use ```--preview-method auto``` to enable previews.

 The default installation includes a fast latent preview method that's low-resolution.
 To enable higher-quality previews with [TAESD](https://github.com/madebyollin/taesd), download the [taesd_decoder.pth, taesdxl_decoder.pth, taesd3_decoder.pth and taef1_decoder.pth](https://github.com/madebyollin/taesd/) and place them in the `models/vae_approx` folder.
-Once they're installed, restart ComfyUI and launch it with `--preview-method taesd` to enable high-quality previews.
+Once they're installed, restart Studio and launch it with `--preview-method taesd` to enable high-quality previews.

 ## How to use TLS/SSL?
 Generate a self-signed certificate (not appropriate for shared/production use) and key by running the command: `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 3650 -nodes -subj "/C=XX/ST=StateName/L=CityName/O=CompanyName/OU=CompanySectionName/CN=CommonNameOrHostname"`